 Of course you can bring along your phone to take photos and videos of your adventure (at your own risk), but you also have the option of borrowing a GoPro camera from the Ziptrek counter and purchasing the SD card with the footage after your tour.
 That’s what we used for our little video above.

 The Bear Tour is open year round, and it’s the perfect Whistler adventure excursion for families with children.
 By the end of our tour, everybody was talking about going on one of the more advanced tours that Ziptrek offers, including the 2.2 km long Sasquatch zipline.
 Unfortunately, the Sasquatch is only available to visitors ages ten and up (and over 75 pounds), but if you’ve got older kids, go for it!

-This is Vallea Lumina‘s second year on Cougar Mountain, and if you haven’t visited yet you’re missing out.
+If you haven’t visited Vallea Lumina yet, you’re really missing out.
 It’s a little hard to explain, but the best way to describe it is an immersive nighttime multimedia experience with lights, surround sound, music, sculptures, and projections that come together to create a truly enchanting experience.

 The Vallea Lumina site is about 15 minutes out from Whistler Village.
 We caught a shuttle by the Whistler gondola, and returned to the village via shuttle at the end of our visit.